 A Google search for one of the genre’s foremost voices, Noite Dia, returns the inevitable YouTube results along with an Instagram account before the start of a parade of pirate mp3 sites that goes on for page after page.
 There’s no “click here to buy” in the description for the YouTube video of her latest single and no other apparent effort to get you down the funnel from discovery to purchase.
 Searching for her on Amazon music, we are left to comb through 53 pages of mostly irrelevant search results, even when clicking her artist name in all of its variants (Noite&Dia, Noite Dia, Noite e Dia) on the pages of her mp3 singles.
 There is no back catalog or discography available anywhere to browse.

-Since then I’ve watched as the YouTube collection amassed tens of thousands of views, hundreds of followers, and dozens of comments reminiscing about the memories the tracks evoke, proclaiming their authenticity, correcting my artist and/or title listing, and enquiring about ones I don’t have.
-Commenters remarked on the artists’ lives, their careers, their untimely deaths.
+Since then I’ve watched as the YouTube collection amassed tens of thousands of views, hundreds of followers, and dozens of comments reminiscing about the memories the tracks evoke, proclaiming their authenticity, correcting my artist and/or title listing, and inquiring about ones I don’t have.
+Commenters remark on the artists’ lives, their careers, their untimely deaths.
 After seeing this outpouring of response to my effort up to this point, I decided all that was left to do was to make a mix.

 For a title, I wanted something that suggests authenticity and speaks to insiders.
 In the early days or reggaeton, before legislators led by Velda González were declaring that genre a public nuisance, and music stores were being raided to take its “obscene” cassettes off the racks, the artists rallied under the banner of “underground” as a name for what they had created.
-In similarly vague fashion, the nascent Angolan genre that would one day be called “kuduro” (after the style of dance it inspired) was originally known a batida, a word that means, simply, “beat”.
+In similarly vague fashion, the nascent Angolan genre that would one day be called “kuduro” (after the style of dance it inspired) was originally known as batida, a word that means, simply, “beat”.
 In a nod to the bootleggers of the world whose compilations’ titles often pitch their products as ready-made dance parties, I called the thing Nonstop Batida, or in Portuguese, Batida Sem Parar.